1acjanepaas/handling_different_files/README.md

-#File Handling type in Python

-This activity focuses on practicing file handling by connecting a program to external text files for reading and writing data.
-Through this exercise, the program demonstrates how to open files, retrieve and process their contents, and update or store new information as needed.
-It helps reinforce the concept of persistent data storage, where information is not limited to runtime but can be saved and accessed across multiple executions.
-By working with text files, the activity builds a better understanding of input/output operations, error handling when dealing with files, and the importance of managing resources properly (such as closing files after use).
-Overall, it serves as a foundational step in learning how applications interact with external data sources in real-world scenarios.
+File Handling in Python: Connecting Program to Text Files

+This activity demonstrates how a program interacts with external text files to perform basic file handling operations such as reading from and writing to a file.
+It focuses on understanding how data can be stored outside the program and retrieved when needed, allowing for persistent data management.

+#Guide / Steps:
+Open the text file using the appropriate file handling method in your programming language.
+Read the contents of the file and store or display the data as needed.
+Process or modify the data based on the program’s requirements.
+Write updated or new data back to the text file if necessary.
+Properly close the file after all operations are completed to ensure data integrity.